Reach, Target, and Safety Schools

 - Specific major demand matters.
 CS and engineering are often the toughest admits at any given school.

-For international students applying from Korea, the practical reality is: every top-10 US university is a reach, no matter how perfect your profile is.
+For international students, the practical reality is: every top-10 US university is a reach, no matter how perfect your profile.
 Harvard admits fewer than 2% of international applicants.
-MIT similar.
+MIT is similar.
 Even for international students with 1580 SATs, 4.0 GPAs, and national-level awards, these schools are reaches.

 Related terms